Hausdorff dimension of the arithmetic sum of self-similar sets: Dimension of

 Generally we do not know how to calculate $\dim_{P}(K_1+K_2)$ or when do we have following equality

-We finish this section by making some remarks of these two problems.
-Let $F_n$ be the attractor of the first $n$ similitudes, i.e., $F_n$ is the attractor of the IFS $\{\phi_i\}_{i=1}^{n}$.
-Clearly Firstly, recall the definition of Hausdorff metric \cite{FK}.
+We finish this section by making some remarks on these two problems.
+Let $F_n$ be the attractor of the first $n$ similitudes of $\Phi^{\infty}$, i.e., $F_n$ is the attractor of the IFS $\{\phi_i\}_{i=1}^{n}$.
+Clearly Recall the definition of Hausdorff metric \cite{FG}.
 Given two compact sets $J_1,J_2\subset \mathbb{R}$, then the Hausdorff metric of $J_1$ and $J_2$ is defined by

 where $(A)_s=\{x: \mbox{there exists } y \in A\, \mbox{such that }\,|x-y|\leq s\}$.